 “We do not believe in abortion,” Katie said.
 “We are pro-life.
-They just really gave us no hope, and so it was pretty much like a death sentence. … We didn’t really know how to move forward because we weren’t going to abort, and I could still feel her kicking and moving inside of me. … She was very much alive, but they were telling us she was going to die directly after birth, when they haven’t even met her or seen any of her medical conditions.”
+They just really gave us no hope and so it was pretty much like a death sentence. … We didn’t really know how to move forward because we weren’t going to abort and I could still feel her kicking and moving inside of me so she was very much alive, but they were telling us she was going to die directly after birth when they haven’t even met her or seen any of her medical conditions.”

 The pregnancy was stressful on Katie and Jacob.
 They didn’t know how to act, what to do, how to prepare.

 “Then we understood that God may be using this as a way to get Him some glory,” Katie said.
-“Everything has a purpose, and He fearfully and wonderfully made (Nora).
+“Everything has a purpose and He fearfully and wonderfully made (our daughter).
 Once we got that mindset, it was a lot better.
 That was the verse we held onto.”

 Katie brings up this idea of being “fearfully and wonderfully made” a lot.
-It comes from the Bible; it’s Psalm 139:14 (ESV), which reads, “I praise you, for I am fearfully and wonderfully made.
-Wonderful are your works.”
-It’s even hanging on a sign in their nursery to remind them every day their daughter was made exactly how God wanted her to be made.
+It comes from the Bible; it’s Psalm 139:14, which reads, “I praise you because I am fearfully and wonderfully made; your works are wonderful.”
+It’s even hanging on a sign in their nursery to remind them every day that she was made exactly how God wanted her to be made.

-It was the cleft palate on the ultrasound that prompted more testing, and genetic screening showed the Trisomy 13 diagnosis.
-Doctors immediately told Katie and Jacob the diagnosis was fatal.
-Their daughter wouldn’t live through birth, and even if she did, there was only about a 10% chance of surviving through her first birthday.
+It was the cleft palate seen on ultrasound that prompted more testing, and genetic screening showed the Trisomy 13 diagnosis.
+Doctors immediately said Katie and Jacob the diagnosis was lethal, their daughter wouldn’t live through birth and even if she did, there was only about a 10 percent chance of surviving through her first birthday.

-After the diagnosis, Katie and Jacob took to the internet, where they found other kids living with Trisomy 13.
-It was the first time they thought maybe, just maybe, there was a chance for Nora to live.
+After the diagnosis, Katie and Jacob took to the internet where they found other kids living with Trisomy 13.
+This was the first time when they thought maybe, just maybe, there was a chance for Nora to live.

 The moment of truth came at Katie’s 37th week.
-At a routine checkup, doctors found preeclampsia, a high-blood pressure condition, and immediately sent her to delivery.
+At a routine checkup, doctors found preeclampsia, high blood pressure and immediately sent her to delivery.

 “It was very scary because we knew we may not get to meet her,” Katie said.

-Katie was at the University of Alabama in Birmingham, a learning hospital, so the delivery room was full of doctors, teachers, residents and students — all waiting to take her to the NICU immediately after delivery.
+She was at the University of Alabama in Birmingham, a learning hospital, so the delivery room was full of doctors, teachers, residents and students — all waiting to take her to the NICU immediately after birth.

 “They were very understanding … but they were very sure to tell us … she’s probably not going to make it,” Katie said.

-After giving birth, Katie didn’t hear Nora cry for a few seconds — which, to a mom, feels like a lifetime.
-It made her heart fall at the thought of a stillbirth.
+After giving birth, Katie didn’t hear Nora cry for a few seconds — which, to a mom, feels like a lifetime — making her heart fall at the thought of a stillbirth.
 Finally, Nora let out a tiny squeak to let everyone know she was alive and ready to fight.

 “We all rejoiced when we heard her cry because we knew we’d at least get to meet her for a little while,” Katie said.

-If Nora were brain-dead or on a ventilator, Katie and Jacob were prepared to make end-of-life decisions, but it never came to that.
+If Nora was braindead or on a ventilator, Katie and Jacob were prepared to make end-of-life decisions, but it never came to that.
 A few weeks after she was born, Katie and Jacob got to take Nora home to the nursery they’d prepared for her.